This business name stuff matters. You don’t get to do it twice, or at least not without a whole lot of pain and suffering.

 Startup names and domain names

 It’s hard enough to set a name for your startup—but it’s much harder when you sweat the domain name too much and let it clog the creative process.

 Thank goodness, when we renamed Infoplan Inc. to Palo Alto Software, Inc. back in 1988, we didn’t think about the domain name issue.
 Instead, as we decided that Infoplan was too hard to market and we discovered that Palo Alto Software was not in use as a corporate name in California, so that’s what we named it.
 It said Silicon Valley, it said Stanford University, and we lived in Palo Alto and had offices in Palo Alto.

-This comes up because I watch more start-ups these days, and I see them sweating over making the company name and the domain name both work, both be exclusive and also be coordinated.
+This comes up because I watch more startups these days, and I see them sweating over making the company name and the domain name both work, both be exclusive and also be coordinated.
 That’s really tough.
-And then there are product names and service names, too, which makes it even harder.
+Then there are product names and service names, too, which makes it even harder.

 Factors that make a domain name work are ownership, of course, and a different kind of ease of use (is it easy to type and hard to misspell, for example), and a different kind of marketability (easy to remember, easy to defend).

 I’ve been in some naming sessions in which we forgot some of the basics.
-Amazon.com isn’t books.com, and Yahoo! and Google meant next to nothing when they started.
-But they were short, easy to remember (well, sort of–I had trouble with Google for about half a minute) and, essentially, easy to market.
+Amazon isn’t books.com, and Yahoo! and Google meant next to nothing when they started.
+But they were short, easy to remember, and, essentially, easy to market.

 For more on naming your business, check out these resources here on Bplans: